moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 #### `ON RASTER CALL procedure`

 Before the rendering of the next line of the screen, will execute the `procedure`.
-This is useful in conjunction with `=RASTER`.
+This is useful in conjunction with [`=RASTER`](#line-raster).

 The code MUST be shortest, read more about [CPU cycles](#cycles).

 This can be used to change colors or scroll background layers, example:

-    TEXT 3,8,"tap to toggle"
+    TEXT 3, 8, "tap to toggle"
-    CELL 10,10,1
+    CELL 10, 10, 1

     SUB R
+      '80 is the position of the cell drawn above
       IF RASTER>=80 THEN
-        SCROLL 0,0,80-RASTER
+        'at each raster line, scroll the the layer down SCROLL 0, 0, 80-RASTER
+        'also change the palette
-        PALETTE 0,,,RASTER MOD 64,
+        PALETTE 0, , , RASTER MOD 64,
+      'reset every thing at first raster line
       ELSE IF RASTER=0 THEN
-        SCROLL 0,0,0
+        SCROLL 0, 0, 0
-        PALETTE 0,,,0,
+        PALETTE 0, , , 0,
       END IF
     END SUB

     DO
     WAIT TAP
+      'enable the raster interrupt
       ON RASTER CALL R
       WAIT TAP
+      'disable the raster interrupt
       ON RASTER OFF
+      'reset scrolling and palette
-        SCROLL 0,0,0
+      SCROLL 0, 0, 0
-        PALETTE 0,,,0,
+      PALETTE 0, , , 0,
     LOOP

+    #2:MAIN CHARACTERS
+    00000000000000000000000000000000
+    0000000000000000FF00000000000000

 #### `line =RASTER`

 Return the fantasy screen `line` number currently rendered.

+> Only available during RASTER interrupt.

+TODO: link to interrupt

 #### `ON RASTER OFF`

 Will stop the execution of a sub-routine during RASTER interrupt.

+TODO: link to interrupt

 ### Math API

 #### `pi =PI`

 Return the constant π.

+> **Deprecated:** since trigonometric functions use 0..1 range now.

 #### `cosine =COS(number)`<br>`sine =SIN(number)`